sathyalog/gatsby-contentful/README.md

 4. get values from gatsby-config file and render on main landing page i.e., index.js
 5. retrieve config data from gatsby-config file and use it in components(class component).
 6. StaticQueryAPI from Gatsby - What if we need to retrieve same config data from gatsby-config file and render it in functional component?
 You cannot use this.props in functional component, thats where StaticQueryAPI came to picture.
+7. What are source plugins and how we can use it by running graphql queries.
+Here we added a markdowns folder containing blogposts and mapped those in gatsby-config using source plugins which displays markdowns on running graphql query.

+For more details, please visit https://sathyalog.wordpress.com/2020/02/11/gatsby-js-and-why-its-trendy/
 --------------------------------------------------------------------------
 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">